 Single Screen / One Camera View

-The above image shows a single camera / full screen view using a 1080p HD-TVI security camera.
+The above image shows a single camera / full-screen view using a 1080p HD-TVI security camera.
 When the VM-HD4 is used with one camera, it is effectively acting as a

 Picture in Picture